qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 ## Macroboard Layer
 * Right control exchanged with function shift key.
+* Escape is a pure escape which can be shifted.
+* All modifiers are one shot sticky.
+* Function shift is a toggle to the shifted layer.
+* F1 to F12 form top row numbers and minus/equals.
+* F13 to F24 form second row Q-].
+* F1 to F12 form third row A-enter with an implicit right alt gr applied.
+* F13 to F24 form fourth row Z-right shift with an implicit right alt gr applied.
+* Depending on your system the "Level 3 Shift" may be removed by localization of alt gr.

 ## Macroboard Shift Layer (Fn Macroboard)
 * Scroll lock placed on caps lock.